madewhere/madewhere.co/content/brands/le-cruset/index.md

 Le Creuset is a famous cast iron bakeware manufacturer.
 Probably best known for their Dutch ovens, but they make a considerable variety of kitchen products.

-While many of their cast iron products are made in France, this does not extend to all of their product lines, which are made in a variety of countries.
+While many of their cast iron products are made in France, the rest of their product lines vary in origin.